Obama's faith outreach advisor Michael Wear will discuss the future of religion in America.

 About Theos Think Tank

-In addition to our independently driven work, Theos provides research, analysis and advice to individuals and organisations across the private, public and not-for-profit sectors.
-Our unique position within the think tank sector means that we have the capacity to develop proposals that carry values - with an eye to demonstrating what really works.
+In addition to our independently-driven work, Theos provides research, analysis and advice to individuals and organisations across the private, public and not-for-profit sectors.
 Our staff and consultants have strong public affairs experience, an excellent research track record and a high level of theological literacy.
-We are practised in campaigning, media relations, detailed policy development and effecting policy change.
+We are practised in research, analysis, debate, and media relations.